College of Graduate Studies and Research

 - Other Offices and Departments

 Three-Minute Thesis (3MT) Competition

-On March 31, 2021, the College of Graduate Studies and Research will host an all-virtual "Three-Minute Thesis" (3MT) Competition for students enrolled in graduate programs through Radford University, Radford University Carilion, and the Roanoke and Southwest Virginia Higher Education Centers.
+On March 31, 2021, the College of Graduate Studies and Research will host a virtual "Three-Minute Thesis" (3MT) Competition for students enrolled in graduate programs through Radford University, Radford University Carilion, and the Roanoke and Southwest Virginia Higher Education Centers.